FAIR-NHH/BSRI/data/readme.md

 # Variables taken from Gallup World Poll 2018
 A asterisk indicator indicates that the variable is also included in the publicly available subset.

-- iso_a3*: The United Nations ISO 3 alpha country code
+- iso_a3: Three-letter country codes defined in ISO 3166-1.
 - wgt*: Population weight
 - more_selfish*: "Do you generally agree, disagree, or neither agree nor disagree with this statement: "In (country), one of the main reasons for the rich being